GISAID: Database for SARS-CoV-2 genomes

 GISAID maintains what has been described as "the world's largest repository of COVID-19 sequences", and "by far the world's largest database of SARS-CoV-2 sequences".
 By mid-April 2021, GISAID's SARS-CoV-2 database reached over 1,200,000 submissions, a testament to the hard work of researchers in over 170 different countries.
 Only three months later, the number of uploaded SARS-CoV-2 sequences had doubled again, to over 2.4 million.
 By late 2021, the database contained over 5 million genome sequences; as of December 2021, over 6 million sequences had been submitted; by April 2022, there were 10 million sequences accumulated; and in January 2023 the number had reached 14.4 million.

 In January 2020, the SARS-CoV-2 genetic sequence data was shared through GISAID.
 Throughout the first year of the COVID-19 pandemic, most of the SARS-CoV-2 whole-genome sequences that were generated and shared globally were submitted through GISAID.
 When the SARS-CoV-2 Omicron variant was detected in South Africa, by quickly uploading the sequence to GISAID, the National Institute for Communicable Diseases there was able to learn that Botswana and Hong Kong had also reported cases possessing the same gene sequence.

 In March 2023, GISAID temporarily suspended database access for some scientists, removing raw data relevant to investigations of the origins of SARS-CoV-2.
 GISAID stated that they do not delete records from their database, but data may become temporarily invisible during updates or corrections.
 Availability of the data was restored, with an additional restriction that any analysis based thereon would not be shared with the public.

+In April 2023, concerns were raised about GISAID's management under Peter Bogner, with Peter Bogner described as using an alter ego (Steven Meyers) for communication, and individuals describing Bogner as becoming increasingly isolated, paranoid about user access to GISAID data, and vindictive.
+Scientists also described the GISAID access procedures as "confusing and arbitrary".
+One research group led by Kristian Andersen at Scripps Ranch lost access to GISAID databases in February 2023, after they published a paper in which they suggested that the first SARS-CoV-2 genome sequence revealed to the public was not posted on GISAID, in an apparent act of retaliation by Bogner.
+In October 2025, GISAID stopped providing regular updates to its COVID-19 datasets in several of their databases, including Nextstrain, covSPECTRUM, and outbreak.info, severely limiting toolsets that had been used by the world to monitor and respond to emerging SARS-CoV-2 variants.